 Stated-Income Business Loans

-Stated-income business loans offer reduced documentation requirements, making them ideal for borrowers with variable income or non-traditional financial situations.
+Stated-income business loans offer reduced documentation requirements for business lending, making them ideal for borrowers with variable income or non-traditional financial situations.
 Here's the rundown:

 Since lenders are taking on more risk, stated-income loans usually have less competitive financing terms compared to low-doc loans.